mbriceno/edlara/readme.md

 ##CODEFEST 2013
 ####/*Code Your Way to Smarter World*/
 This Application has been developed for CODEFEST 2013.http://codefest.lk/

+####The Application has successfully won 2nd Place at the Finals @SLIIT Cambus held on 25th October 2013.

 ###The Features of The Application